panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 namesStartingA; // => 1
 ```

-`string.replace(callback)` method of the string type also accept a callback that is executed synchronously:
+`string.replace(callback)` method of the string type also accepts a callback that is executed synchronously:

 ```javascript{6}
 // Examples of synchronous callbacks on strings